 Our risk management strategies for debt are outlined in Council's Treasury Management Policy, including strategies to manage interest rate risk, limits to manage liquidity and funding exposure, counterparty credit exposure, debt repayment, borrowing limits, maintaining financial covenants and security arrangements.
-Interest rate swaps are held as part of the interest rate risk management strategy, in line with the Treasury Risk Management.
+Interest rate swaps are held as part of the interest rate risk management strategy, in line with the Treasury Management Policy available from our website at whakatane.govt.nz/documents/policies-and-bylaws

 Our Financial Strategy ensures provision is made for funding the repayment of principal on debt associated with previous investment in improving assets, based on the anticipated benefit over the life of that investment to the ratepayers who benefit from it.
-Over the 10 years of this Long Term Plan that equates to over \$100 million in repayments, of which over 40% relate to three-waters.
+Over the 10 years of this Long Term Plan that equates to over \$100 million in repayments, of which over 40 percent relate to Three Waters.

-As can be seen from the graph below critical decisions associated with Three Waters and Rex Morpeth Recreation Hub will need careful consideration as we head into the next Long Term Plan to ensure interest as a ratio of revenue is able to be maintained at a sustainable level.
+As can be seen from the graph on this page critical decisions associated with Three Waters and Rex Morpeth Recreation Hub will need careful consideration as we head into the next Long Term Plan to ensure interest as a ratio of revenue is able to be maintained at a sustainable level.